villevaltonen/kubernetes-local/README.md

 ## kubernetes-local

-This repository contains files to bootstrap a local multi-node Kubernetes cluster with the help of Vagrant and Ansible.
+This repository contains files for creating a local multi-node Kubernetes cluster with the help of Vagrant and Ansible.

 The cluster setup has four virtual machines: one control node, two worker nodes and one NFS-server.
 The NFS-server is used for dynamically provision storage for user workloads with a default StorageClass and PersistentVolumeClaims.